UMCP-TASA/tour-of-taiwan/README.md

 # Page Transitions

 Smooth page transitions make everything look polished.
 We'll be using [gatsby-plugin-transition-link](https://transitionlink.tylerbarnes.ca/docs/transitionlink/) to handle the transitions.
 I'm still not entirely sure how this works, so if anyone has a better solution please let me know!
+Right now, our footer and header components use AniLink, the plugin's default transition component, to create a swipe like effect like how apps transition between pages.

+I had to add a custom ".d.ts" file in [src/types](src/types) in order to add types to this plugin.
+I followed this [Medium article](https://medium.com/@chris_72272/migrating-to-typescript-write-a-declaration-file-for-a-third-party-npm-module-b1f75808ed2) to create a declarations file.

 # Firebase